Hubs-Foundation/hubs-cloud/README.md

 ## Backup & Restore

-If something goes wrong and you need to restore from a backup, or you'd like to just make a second stack using the same data from an existing stack, the stack creation form makes it fairly simple to do so.
+If something goes wrong and you need to restore from a backup, or you'd like to just make a second hub using the same data from an existing hub, the stack creation form makes it fairly simple to do so.

-Your stack's data is made up of two things: an AWS Aurora Serverless database, and an AWS Elastic File Store volume (used for scenes, avatars, etc.) Both of these are backed up for you automatically on a nightly basis.
+Your hub's data is made up of two things: an AWS Aurora Serverless database, and an AWS Elastic File Store volume (used for scenes, avatars, etc.) Both of these are backed up for you automatically on a nightly basis.
 The database is backed up via database snapshots (which can be seen in the RDS console) and the EFS volume is backed up into a Vault in AWS Backup (which can be found in the AWS Backup console.)

 ### Creating a manual backup

-In addition to automatic backups, if you want to make an up-to-the-minute backup of a stack you can manually create a RDS snapshot and new AWS Backup recovery point via the console.
+In addition to automatic backups, if you want to make an up-to-the-minute backup of a hub you can manually create a RDS snapshot and new AWS Backup recovery point via the console.
 It's highly suggested you put your stack into "Offline" mode by performing a stack update before doing so to limit the risk of data being missed.

 To create a database snapshot, select your database cluster in RDS and under "Actions" click "Take Snapshot".
-If you're unsure which cluster is your stack's database, it can be found in the stack "Outputs" section under `AppDb`.
+If you're unsure which cluster is your hub's database, it can be found in the stack "Outputs" section under `AppDb`.

 To create a new recovery point, you'll need to use the "Create On-Demand Backup" tool in the AWS Backup console.
 First, get the filesystem id from `StorageEFS`, the vault name from `DailyBackupVault`, and the IAM role under `DailyBackupRole` from the "Outputs" section of your stack.
 Then in the AWS Backup console, go to "Protected Resources" and select the filesystem id you saw for `StorageEFS`.
 Then click "Create On-Demand backup."
 Under the "Vault" section select the vault from `DailyBackupVault`, and under the IAM section select "Choose an IAM Role" and select the IAM role from `DailyBackupRole`.